AmpersandTarski/documentation/tutorial/data-in-spreadsheets.md

 ## Practice: how to prepare a spreadsheet

-The population of the Hawaii-script might just as well be given in a spreadsheet.
+In theory, the population of the Hawaii-script might just as well be given in a spreadsheet.
+This works in practice too.
 It looks like this:

 | Subject | pass | required |
 | :--- | :--- | :--- |